glglak/angular-dotnet8-resumable-upload-poc/README.md

 The POC includes utilities to test the resume capability:

 1. **Network Throttling**: Use browser DevTools to simulate slow connections
-2. **Timeout Simulation**: Enable artificial timeout simulation in the configuration
+2. **Timeout Simulation**: Enable artificial timeout simulation in the frontend configuration
-3. **Connection Interruption**: The UI provides a button to simulate connection loss
+3. **Connection Interruption**: The UI provides a "Simulate Connection Loss" button to test resume functionality

 ## API Endpoints